akurre/rock_paper_scissors-RESTful_API/README.md

 # Rock Paper Scissors RESTful API
 A turn-based game of "Rock, Paper, Scissors" that takes user input via REST API, plays for the computer, and then declares the winner.
 Computer moves are chosen randomly.

+To access the API, run the python script 'RESTapi_RockPaperScissors.py' to initialize then use curl via terminal, or use the browser.
+The port is specified under the Global Variables section in the python script.

+This project was created on Mac OS.

 ## Rules of the Game